cli

 deny-sh encrypt Encrypt a message or file.
 Accepts flags or reads from stdin.

 deny-sh decrypt Decrypt ciphertext using a control file.
-Supply the control file path and one password (real or decoy).
+Supply the ciphertext, the control file, and both passwords.
+Which plaintext you recover is determined by the control file in play.

 deny-sh deny Generate a deniable control file for existing ciphertext.
 Lets you add a plausible decoy after the fact.